 Boyne Mountain, Boyne Falls

 Put on your winter boots and your warmest gear to slide down Boyne’s high-velocity tube park.
 According to Boyne, “In our experience, tubing may just be the most fun you can have while sitting down.”
 You won’t have to trek up the hill to get your kicks, simply clip your tube onto the conveyor and enjoy the ride to the top from the comfort of your tube.
-For $35, folks ages five and older can plan for four hours of tubing, or choose from the 1-hour pass for just $18 or the 2-hour pass for $25.
+For $40, folks ages five and older can tube all day, or choose from the 1-hour pass for $20 or the 2-hour pass for $27.
 Plan your trip with Boyne’s Tubing Park schedule.

 Mt.
 Holiday, Traverse City

 Tucked into the back hills of Traverse City, the community non-profit recreation area known as Mt.
-Holiday features snow tubing rates as low as $11 an hour.
+Holiday features snow tubing rates as low as $11 for one hour on weekdays (view 2018 rates here).
 It’s a prime spot to glide the slopes.
 Mt.
-Holiday loves tubing so much they even host tubing parties!
-Find out how you can host a tubing party for your crew of 10 or more, plus get the schedule and rates.
+Holiday loves tubing so much they even host tubing birthday parties!

 Shanty Creek Resorts, Bellaire

 At Shanty Creek, Alpine Tubing will send your spirit soaring at the multi-lane park.
-Rates start at $13 per hour and tubers must be at least 36″ tall to blaze the multi-lane tube park.
+Rates start at $15 for an hour or $25 for two hours, and tubers must be at least 36″ tall to blaze the multi-lane tube park.
 Plan your visit.